This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Pura Penataran Agung Lempuyang is a Hindu temple located at the foot of Mount Lempuyang in the beautiful Karangasem Regency.
 It is one of the “six sanctuaries of the world”, which refers to the six holiest places of worship in Bali.
 According to Balinese beliefs, they are meant to provide spiritual balance to the island.

 These days most people know about Pura Lempuyang through that iconic Instagram photo of the Gates of Heaven with a reflection in front of it.
 I hate to burst the bubble but that effect is achieved with the use of a mirror.
 There’s a local guy that will take the photo for you, in exchange for a little tip of course.
-But if you want that shot you have to get there early or prepare to wait in line for a while.
-Sometimes hours.
-This is without a doubt the most popular attraction in East Bali.

-🌟 My top pick >> Experince two of Bali’s most magical temples with a private driver/guide
+🌟 My top pick >> Experience Bali’s most magical temples with a private driver/guide

 2. Taman Ujung Water Palace

-Taman Ujung, which loosely translates to “the garden on the far end”, tells a tale of a bygone era when the Karangasem Regency was a rich and powerful kingdom.
 It was built as an addition to the Royal Palace along with the more touristy Tirta Gangga, as a place to welcome important visitors from neighboring countries.
 Today the water palace is still owned by a royal but has been opened up for the public to enjoy.

-Wandering through the beautifully manicured gardens of Tamanj Ujung early in the morning is one of my favorite things to do in East Bali.
+Wandering through the beautifully manicured gardens of Taman Ujung early in the morning is one of my favorite things to do in East Bali.
 The vast property boasts several large pools, colorful flowers, impressive palm trees and historic structures set against the mighty Mount Agung and the eastern shoreline in the background.

-We got there a little past 7 am at had the whole place to ourselves, except for a few locals doing their morning workout.
+We got there a little past 7:00 am at had the whole place to ourselves, except for a few locals doing their morning workout.
 The entrance fee was 50,000 IDR and if you want to fly your drone you have to pay an additional 500,000 IDR.

 3. Tukad Cepung Waterfall